Skip to main content

 Chain (Medium) - Heron

-Objective: Heron is an assumed breach Windows domain scenario.
-Initial access is provided on a jump server as a low-privileged user.
-The objective is to pivot to the internal DC, escalate privileges, and extract secrets using a combination of Kerberos abuse, credential hunting, RBCD, and web shell deployment.
+Objective: Gain initial access on a jump server as a low-privileged user, pivot to the internal domain controller, escalate privileges, and extract secrets using Kerberos abuse, credential hunting, RBCD, and web shell deployment.

 Initial Access